Alluxio/documentation/docs/en/compute/Tensorflow.md

----
-layout: global
-title: Running Tensorflow on Alluxio-FUSE
+# Running Tensorflow on Alluxio-FUSE
-nickname: Tensorflow
-group: Compute Integrations
-priority: 6
----

 This guide describes how to run [Tensorflow](https://www.tensorflow.org/) on top of Alluxio POSIX API.

-* Table of Contents
-{:toc}

 ## Overview

 Tensorflow enables developers to quickly and easily get started with deep learning.
-The [deep learning]({{ '/en/solutions/Deep-Learning.html' | relativize_url }}) section illustrates the data challenges of deep learning and how Alluxio helps to solve those challenges.
+The [deep learning](../solutions/Deep-Learning.md) section illustrates the data challenges of deep learning and how Alluxio helps to solve those challenges.
 This tutorial aims to provide some hands-on examples and tips for running Tensorflow on top of Alluxio POSIX API.